Dua Lipa (album): Commercial performance

 In the United States, Dua Lipa debuted at number 86 on the Billboard 200 chart dated 24 June 2017.
 It departed the chart the next week, however, it re-entered at number 162 four weeks following.
 In February 2018, the album spent its 32nd week on the chart where it reached a peak of number 27 with 15,000 units sold.
 With boosting from the Complete Edition, the album jumped from number 129 to 42 on the chart in October of the same year.
 This resulted in it being awarded the "greatest gainer" accolade on the chart for that week.
 The album spent a total of 97 weeks on the chart.
 In June 2019, it was awarded a platinum certification from the Recording Industry Association of America (RIAA) for selling one million album-equivalent units in the US.
 In Canada, the album reached number 14 and was awarded a quadruple platinum certification from Music Canada for sales of 320,000 album-equivalent units in the country.

 In Australia, Dua Lipa debuted at number 16 on the ARIA Albums Chart in June 2017, before reaching a peak of number eight the following April.
 It has spent over 100 weeks on the chart and was awarded a gold certification from the Australian Recording Industry Association (ARIA) for selling 35,000 album-equivalent units in the country.
 In New Zealand, the album reached the 7th position and had 30,000 album-equivalent unit sales, resulting in it being awarded a double platinum certification from the Recorded Music NZ (RMNZ).
 Additionally, the album has reached the top 10 of charts in the Flanders region of Belgium, Croatia, the Czech Republic, Denmark, the Netherlands, Greece, Ireland, Norway, Poland, Scotland and Sweden.
 It was also certified quadruple platinum in Norway and triple platinum in Brazil.
-In October 2018, Dua Lipa became the most-streamed album by a female artist on Spotify, and has been streamed over eleven billion times.
+In October 2018, Dua Lipa became the most-streamed album by a female artist on Spotify, and has been streamed over fourteen billion times.
 As of February 2021, the album has sold six million units worldwide.